deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 He did.

-"Brutal honestly, I can admire that.
+"Brutal honesty, I can admire that.
 So.
 Choice two, rather'n kill 'ya slowly in prison, I jus’ make it quick and squish ‘ya into a pancake wit’ this big paw o’ mine.
 Won’t hurt, I promise.
 Make a big mess, though…”

-The Great Father held up the paw in question and pressed it against Liree’s chest, and him against the wall. **Forcefully.** It was *much* wider than his shoulders and the *claws---!* And it seemed almost small compared to the arm connected to it.
+The Great Father held up the paw in question and pressed it against Liree’s chest, and him against the wall. **Forcefully.** It was *much* wider than his shoulders and the *claws---!* The wrist along was as big as Liree's chest and both seemed almost small compared to hulking swells of his arm.
 Then there was the rest of him…

 *Balls.*